-Once the choice has been made to sell your real estate note, the process should be as quick, efficient, and painless as possible with a note buying company with whom you can communicate and feel comfortable.
-American Equity Funding (AEF) is a company who buys owner financed mortgages with over 29 years of experience.
+Once the choice has been made to sell your real estate note, the process should be as quick, efficient, and painless as possible with a note-buying company with whom you can communicate and feel comfortable.
+American Equity Funding (AEF) is a company that buys owner-financed mortgages with over 29 years of experience.
 Having sold and bought thousands of notes, we understand the pressures and take great care to ensure the consideration of our clients throughout the entire process.
 A typical inquiry with our company includes the following:

-- Exact information required in order to process your request
+- The exact information required in order to process your request

 - A comprehensible conversation and quote based upon the information received

 - An easy yes or no regarding the possibility of purchasing your mortgage note and the offer price

 At times, a client will approach American Equity Funding with a case that is not cut and dry, and a deal can’t be reached at that time for various reasons.
 However, we strive to be flexible and bring a personable approach to every circumstance, and depending on the fluctuation of the real estate and financial markets over time, we review these previous cases.
 Just because we may not initially be able to work out an offer and present your ideal magic number does not mean we will discard you as a client.
 On the contrary, the future may be more generous!